How to get my home ready for inspection

 - If you have pets, remove them from your home.

-- Leave the house at least a half-hour before the scheduled appointment in case the inspector is early.
-You should not plan to be there during the inspection.
+- Leave the house at least a half-hour before the scheduled appointment if the inspector is early.
+It would be best if you did not plan to be there during the inspection.
 Do ask your listing agent to attend.